The J. S. Woodsworth Chair in Humanities

-Sessional positions are generally posted on the Central Job Postings Site in mid-October for the Spring term, mid-February for the Summer term, and mid-May for the Fall term.
+Sessional positions are generally posted on the Human Resources Website in mid-October for the Spring term, mid-February for the Summer term, and mid-May for the Fall term.

 All Sessional Instructor positions are regulated by Article XIV of the Teaching Support Staff Union (TSSU)-SFU Collective Agreement.